 REITs invest in all sectors of the real estate market, including apartment buildings, hotels, retail locations, warehouses, and more.

-- Return a minimum of 90% of taxable income to shareholders in the form of dividends each year.
+- Offering shareholders a minimum of 90% of taxable income as dividends each year.

-- Invest at least 75% in real estate assets or cash.
+- Investing a minimum of 75% of its resources in real estate assets or cash.

-- Receive at least 75% of gross income from rent, interest on mortgages, or real estate sales.
+- Generating at least 75% of its gross income through real estate rentals, mortgage interest, or sales.

-- Have a board of directors or trustees.
+- Maintaining a board of directors or trustees.

-- Have a minimum of 100 shareholders after its first year of existence.
+- Having a minimum of 100 shareholders after its first year in operation.

 The Pros and Cons of Investing in REITs

 There are upsides and downsides to any investment decision, and REITs are no exception.
 If you’re on the fence about investing in a REIT, here are a few things you should consider first.

 - Diversify your portfolio: Investing in a REIT is a good way to diversify your portfolio outside the stock market.
 And it allows you to invest in real estate without having to take on the risk of buying and managing the properties yourself.

 - Steady stream of income: Many people are drawn to REITs for the steady dividend payments.
 By law, a REIT must distribute at least 90% of its taxable income to its shareholders.

 - Less volatile investment: There is no such thing as a risk-free investment, but REITs do tend to be less volatile than the stock market.

 - Liquid asset: Unlike physical real estate, REITs are a liquid investment and much easier to buy and sell quickly.